HUTTON & SHENFIELD UNION CHURCH

 To apply for your family for any session, click here

-RBF are working with the team from Hutton & Shenfield Union Church to run "Magnificent Mondays" for primary age children on each Monday of each school holiday throughout the year, except where these Mondays fall on a Public Holiday (e.g., May Half Term) and we are delighted that after a thorough risk assessment process we will be able to offer the provision in a COVID Secure way throughout 2020.
+RBF are working with the team from Hutton & Shenfield Union Church to run "Magnificent Mondays" for primary age children on each Monday of each school holiday throughout the year, except where these Mondays fall on a Public Holiday (e.g., May Half Term).

 This full day experience will see children aged from 5 to 11 take part in a wide variety of activities including drama, construction, art and craft, sports, challenges and games all themed around adventures from the Bible.
 Please note that due to OFSTED restrictions we cannot take children under the age of 5 at this activity.